zouxu09/dcimgui/README.md

 Uses the `ig` prefix and cimgui.h/cimgui.cpp filenames to be as compatible as possible with the 'legacy' cimgui bindings.

-Includes a matching copy of Dear ImGui.
+Includes a matching copy of Dear ImGui, versions are marked via git tags.